Hike at a Glance

 The first leg of your journey is The Big Walk, a demanding 11-kilometer (or 15 kilometers if you include Rollasons Falls) ascent from the park entrance to the Gorge Day Visitor Area.
 Prepare for breathtaking views of the Australian Alps and ever-changing vegetation zones as you climb roughly 1,000 meters.
 Rest areas and lookouts are scattered along the way, offering opportunities to catch your breath and admire the scenery.
 Be aware that access points exist along Mount Buffalo Road if you prefer to start at a different location.

-Starting at the Eurobin Creek Picnic Area, you'll cross a swing bridge and embark on a steep climb through a moist foothill forest.
+Starting at the Eurobin Creek Picnic Area, you'll cross a swing bridge and enjoy a steep climb through a moist foothill forest.
 After 2 kilometers, you'll reach a 4WD track.
 Take a left and continue uphill for another 700 meters until you meet the main road at Eurobin Point, marking the most challenging section.

 Take a moment to rest and admire the unique sandstone formations before continuing along the main road for 100 meters.
 Here, you can pick up the track again and follow a gentle spur westward towards the Mount Buffalo Tourist Road.
 Consider a detour to Rollasons Falls Picnic Area for toilets, fireplaces, and picnic tables (a 4-kilometer round trip).